ItzNotABug/HouseAds/README.md

 <!-- <br/>Code Examples will be added later, till then you can check Sample App!-->

 ## HouseAdsDialog
-<br/>HouseAdsDialog is a Beautifully Styled Dialog which shows your Ad Assets like Header Image, App Icon, App Title & Description, Call to Action Button, Star Ratings & Price of the App.
+HouseAdsDialog is a Beautifully Styled Dialog which shows your Ad Assets like Header Image, App Icon, App Title & Description, Call to Action Button, Star Ratings & Price of the App.
 <br/>The library internally uses Palette API to color the CTA Button by fetching the `Dominant Color` from Icon Bitmap.

 <br/>Following is an example of HouseAdsDialog -